-The social impact and evolution of Roman law, Greek and Latin epigraphy, voluntary associations, digital humanities, sensory history, Late Antiquity, and Early Medieval law.
+The social impact and evolution of Roman law, Greek and Latin epigraphy, voluntary associations, digital humanities, Late Antiquity, and public history.

 (May 2011) PhD in Ancient History, Minor Field in Greek Art and Architecture